UCL-RITS/doctoral-programming-intro/02-novice/index.md

 ### This session will cover:

-1. Installing libraries
+1. Getting data from the internet
-2. Interacting with different data files
+2. Tabular and structured data files
-3. Working with files on the internet
+3. Classes and object-oriented programming
-4. Using NumPy
+4. Array-based programming with NumPy
-5. Understanding matplotlib
+5. Creating more complex visualisations with Matplotlib
-6. Create classes
+6. Installing Python packages
-7. Creating packages
+7. Writing your own Python packages

 ### By the end of this course you will be able to: